Kristen Syrett: Career

+Honors and awards

 Syrett is a prominent figure in the Linguistics Society of America (LSA), having been twice awarded the Linguistic Service Award, first in 2007 and again as a co-awardee in 2020.
 In 2018, she received the Early Career Award from the LSA, which recognizes "scholars early in their career who have made outstanding contributions to the field of linguistics".
 As a student she received the prestigious Bernard and Julia Bloch Fellowship, the highest award to students offered by the society, and served as the student delegate to the executive committee of the LSA.
-In 2021 she became the Chair of the LSA's Public Relations Committee.
+In 2021 she became the chair of the LSA's Public Relations Committee.